SoeRatch/disqueue/README.md

 ### How it works
 - When a job is picked up, a Redis key `dedup:{job_id}` is set using `SET NX`, acting as a lock.
 - If the key already exists, the job is considered already in progress or processed — so it’s skipped.
-- On successful execution, the lock is converted to a `done` marker with a 24-hour TTL.
+- On success, mark `done` with a 24-hour TTL.
-- If the job fails, the lock is explicitly removed to allow retries.
+- On failure, the lock is explicitly removed to allow retries.

 This ensures:
 - ✅ **Safe concurrency**: In multi-worker environments, only one worker ever processes a job.